partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Cuke 1: Ey, what was that doggie called?
 The one tha' Head Cabbage snatched up?

-Cuke 2: Barley or somethin', cuke.
+Cuke 2: Barkley or somethin', cuke.

 Cuke 1: He's a cukin' moron!
 He does nothin' but defy tha' Dark Lord, he's only gonna get the stink eye that way.

-Barley: *whimper! whimper!*
+Barkley: *whimper! whimper!*

 Cuke 1: Kyu-kyu.
 He's makin' him do it again-cuke.
 Gettin' tormented like that every day, he's gotta be gettin' pretty weak-cuke.